mellic03/2808ict-log/docs/task-3/task-3.md

 #### Expose the App

+- First, run `minikube tunnel` either on a separate ssh instance or in the background by running `minikube tunnel &`.

 - Expose the Nginx server to the internet. \
   `$ kubectl port-forward svc/proxy-service 8080:443 --address 0.0.0.0 &`
   - `svc/proxy-service` -The Service to run, in our case the nginx proxy.